ASCA Program Participation

 Occasionally, FDA sees test reports (outside of ASCA) with essential performances that don’t make sense (i.e., an essential performance listed in the test report as “remote controller”).
 If the test lab has questions about the essential performances identified they can request additional guidance which prevents further question by the FDA.

 Please note: The FDA does not require all normative references in our FDA-recognized standards to be FDA-recognized (in this case, the use of IEC 60601-1 ed.
 3.2 for these collaterals).
-The ASCA Pilot differs from other conformity assessment schemes in this way (e.g., the CB Scheme).From a practical ASCA-participation perspective, if manufacturers and test labs develop a test plan which includes the 2020 editions of the collaterals as well as ANSI/AAMI ES60601-1 (as included in the ASCA Pilot), FDA would expect the Summary Test Report for 60601-1 to highlight any specific deviations from the recognized standard (in this case, in order to comply with IEC 60601-1 ed 3.2 amended clauses included in the 2020 collaterals) including any explanation for the utilization of the updated clauses.
+The ASCA differs from other conformity assessment schemes in this way (e.g., the CB Scheme).From a practical ASCA-participation perspective, if manufacturers and test labs develop a test plan which includes the 2020 editions of the collaterals as well as ANSI/AAMI ES60601-1 (as included in the ASCA Program), FDA would expect the Summary Test Report for 60601-1 to highlight any specific deviations from the recognized standard (in this case, in order to comply with IEC 60601-1 ed 3.2 amended clauses included in the 2020 collaterals) including any explanation for the utilization of the updated clauses.
 For instance, we understand that many of the amended clauses in IEC 60601-1 ed.
 3.2 could improve the safety of a device.
 Highlighting this would be beneficial for FDA's review of these Summary Test Reports and would be appropriate use of the standards, despite the lack of recognition of the IEC 60601-1 ed.
 3.2.

-How The ASCA Pilot Functions
+How The ASCA Program Functions

-Under the ASCA Pilot, the FDA grants ASCA Recognition to qualified accreditation bodies to accredit testing laboratories that conduct premarket testing for medical device manufacturers.
+Under the ASCA Program, the FDA grants ASCA Recognition to qualified accreditation bodies to accredit testing laboratories that conduct premarket testing for medical device manufacturers.
 Utilizing international conformity assessment standards and a set of FDA-identified ASCA program specifications, the FDA grants ASCA Accreditation to qualified testing laboratories.

 A device manufacturer may elect to use us, Compatible Electronics, an ASCA-accredited testing laboratory for FDA premarket submissions.
 We can provide the device manufacturer with all the information listed in the relevant ASCA program specifications in order to conduct these tests.
 When a device manufacturer submits a declaration of conformity with the appropriate supplemental documentation (such as an ASCA Summary Test Report) as part of their premarket submission, the FDA will have confidence in our laboratories' test methods and results and will not request additional information regarding testing methodologies.